Renault India Private Limited: Operations & Sales

 In September 2008, Renault India opened its fifth global vehicle design studio in Mumbai.

-In March 2010, Renault India and Nissan India opened a production facility in Chennai.
-Established with an initial investment of Rs 45 billion (US$990 million), the plant has a combined annual capacity to produce 480,000 vehicles.
+In March 2010, Renault India and Nissan India opened a production facility in Chennai, which was established with an initial investment of Rs 45 billion (US$990 million).
+The plant has a combined annual capacity to produce 480,000 vehicles.

-As of September 2015, Renault India has 175 dealerships in 16 cities across 9 states and 2 Union Territories, targeting 210 outlets at the end of 2015.
-It quickly expanded to 190 dealerships in December 2015, thanks to the Renault Kwid success.
-Renault has also developed virtual showrooms and some specific phone apps.
-Renault currently has 270 dealership across India.
+As of September 2015, Renault India had 175 dealerships in 16 cities across 9 states and 2 Union Territories, targeting 210 outlets at the end of 2015.
+It expanded to 190 dealerships in December 2015.
+Its expansion was attributed to the success of the Renault Kwid.
+Renault also developed virtual showrooms and some specific phone apps.
+As at 2015, Renault had 270 dealership across India.

 Models

-Current Models
+Current models

 The Kwid is Renault's first sub Rs 4 lakh segment car (earlier codenamed XBA).
 It was fully developed in India by Gérard Detourbet and his French and Indian team.
-The press called it "the best in class" and it sold well.
+The Economic Times called it "the best in class".